Matrix Multiplication in the MPC Model: Sparse Matrix Multiplication

-Thus, the total time required will be the time to compute $C'$ and $C''$.
-The idea is to use square matrix multiplication as a black box algorithm to compute $C'$ and use a brute force algorithm to compute $C''$.
+Thus, the total time required to compute $C$ is the time to compute $C'$ and $C''$ one after another.
+The idea is to use square matrix multiplication as a black box algorithm to compute $C'$ (because computing $A_i$ and $B_i$ requires multiplication of many $d \times d$ square matrices) and use a brute force algorithm to compute $C''$.

 To compute $C'$, we can run $l$ sequential iterations, each for one $A_i \times B_i$.
 In one iteration, we can assign $d$ processors for the computation of $A_i^j *B_i^j$ for each $j$.
 These $(\frac{n}{d})$ computations will happen in parallel in one iteration.
 In this paper, we improve the bound on the number of iterations ($l$) required to go from $T$ to $T'$.
 Notice that, in the MPC model, the time required for one iteration is $O(\sqrt{d})$.
+Because this involves $\frac{n}{d}$ instance matrix multiplications of $d \times d$ matrices happening in parallel, each with the help of $d$ computers.
+Thus, if we plug $n=d$ in \cref{thm:ndn}, we get an $O(\sqrt{d})$ rounds algorithm for this task.
+Now we improve the bounds on the number of iterations required to bring down the number of terms from $O(d^{2-\epsilon_1})$ to $O(d^{2-\epsilon_2})$ mentioned in \cref{lem:spaa22}